hanwenzhang123/fullstack-note/03-note/README.md

 - Inheritance: elimate redundant code
 - Polymorphism: refactor ugly switch case statement

+#### How to Share Components with Others?
+shared component architecture
+-  how to develop components independently but avoid the overhead of too many repositories
+-  how to version, publish and manage each component individually
+-  how to help others discover and adopt the components

+build, distribute and collaborate over components to build multiple projects and applications
+- Bit + Bit.dev - develop, build and test individual components in the library in complete isolation - https://github.com/teambit/bit
+- When you update a single components, Bit “knows” which other components depend on it, and help you update all the component that are impacted by the update.
+- Lerna - manage multi-repository structure inside a single repository - https://github.com/lerna/lerna
+- Multiple packages - create new Git repo for every piece of code you want to reuse
+- A Single library package for many components - put a few dozen shared components in a single repo

 #### The Different Kind of Frontend Frameworks, Advantage, Limitation
 Pros
 - easy and quick to get started